Using SMS shortcodes with your advertising can produce astonishing results

-SMS short codes are a 5 digit numbers that allow people to respond to advertising and marketing by text.
-Normally someone responding to an ad will be asked to text in a keyword to the 5 digit number.
+SMS short codes are 5-digit numbers that allow people to respond to advertising and marketing by text.
+Normally someone responding to an ad will be asked to text in a keyword to the 5-digit number.

 The keyword, which is sent at the start of their text, identifies them as responding to a particular ad.
 Many different campaigns can be run using the same short code.

 You'll no doubt be familiar with short codes for texting.
-They appear in all types of advertising channels from TV, posters, airports and radio.
+They appear in all types of advertising channels: TV, posters, airports and radio.

 They allow companies the chance to squeeze more response from their ad spend.

-It's so effective that there's a strong arguments for including a text response option on all direct response ad campaigns.
+It's so effective that there's a strong argument for including a text response option on all direct-response ad campaigns.